jaume-rsl/Portfolio/Projects/Digital Transformation/README.md

 ### Digital strategy
 ![Strategy](https://github.com/jaume-rsl/Portfolio/blob/7a16ec22f239dd1b5eaa2ae8554d9b15bbf5021f/Projects/Digital%20Transformation/images/01%20-%20Digital%20Strategy.jpg)

+### Stakeholder Management
+From the very beginning of the project, the team analyzed who where the main stakeholders who could support the project.

+Starting with the commander of the unit (CEO-equivalent), all of the stakeholders were briefed.
+After that, they are being managed in accordance with their individual interest in the project.
+That means reporting to some of them, collaborating with others, receiving feedback from a group of them and asking for guidance in some cases, all of it to accomplish the goal of kkep making prograss and moving forward in the transformation of the unit.

 ### Project Governance
 Once the main stakeholders were in the project, I needed to stablish a  project governance.
 My organization is a distributed unit across Spain, and I wanted to use agile methodologies, since I didn't know how the real output would look like in the end.